Static Variable in Java (with Examples)

 • Can we access static variables from instance and static methods?

-• Difference between Static variable and Instance variable.
+• Difference between static variable and instance variable.

-Static Keyword in Java
+What is Static Keyword in Java?

 Features of Static Keyword in Java